 The Oversight Committee has no explicit recommendations for improvement of the program at the current time and has concluded that the University has made a committed effort to oversee the process and implement improvements, as necessary.
-While the Committee is aware of a recent State audit finding regarding consulting, it is satisfied this finding concerns the case of a single faculty member out of ~700 who consult annually and the issue has been appropriately addressed by the University.

 To date, the program, with its policies, procedures, and implementation, have resulted in a system that proactively identifies and manages potential conflicts of interest.
 Any individual who does not participate with the program is subject to sanctions by the University and may also be subject to additional sanctions by the Office of State Ethics.